 Fluency refers to the ability to read at a reasonable speed, without hesitations, pauses and errors.
 It is closely related to comprehension.

-Comprehension refers to the ability to understand what is being read, and depends on good decoding skills and vocabulary.
+Reading Comprehension refers to the ability to understand what is being read, and depends on efficient decoding skills and language comprehension.

 Vocabulary refers to the range of words that children are able to recognise and use in speaking and writing, and is very important for comprehension.

-Detailed explanations of these components of reading, their significance, and how they are related, can be found at:
+Detailed explanations of these components of reading, their significance, how they are related, and methods of instruction can be found at:

 Introducing these words – like stem and jump – requires a renewed focus on phonemic awareness.
-Unlike the digraphs, (e.g. sh, th) in which two consonants make one sound, here each of the adjacent consonants makes its own sound, and the two sounds have to be blended.
+Unlike the digraphs, (e.g. sh, th) in which two consonants represent one sound, here each of the adjacent consonants represents its own sound, and the two sounds have to be blended.

 These words are introduced late in the process of teaching the Foundation Code, with more introduced as children learn the Extended Code.
 CCVCC words, and CCCVC or CVCCC words are introduced gradually as children master the skill of blending adjacent consonants.